arananet/a600ledboard/README.md

 # a600ledboard

-Just a recreated version of the A600 Led Board with smd components.
+Just a recreated version of the A600 led Board with smd components.

 This tiny board allow to add or replace the indicator leds from the A600 in case of missing or broken board.
 I've made this because the board on my A600 was broken and with one cabled cutted.